PK machine gun: Stock

-The skeletonized buttstock, pistol grip and folding carry handle/grip on the barrels were originally manufactured from birch plywood laminates.
+The skeletonised buttstock, pistol grip and folding carry handle/grip on the barrels were originally manufactured from birch plywood laminates.
 Such engineered woods are stronger and resist warping better than the conventional one-piece patterns, do not require lengthy maturing, and are cheaper.
 The wooden furniture was finished with the Russian amber shellac finishing process.
 Small accessories and an oil-solvent container can be stored inside butt recesses.
 Later the buttstock was fitted with a hinged butt-rest.
 More recent PKM machine guns and barrel assemblies are equipped with a new black glass-filled polyamide buttstock, pistol grip and barrel carry handle/grip shaped like the previously used laminated wooden stock and grips.

 Feeding

 PK machine guns are belt-fed, using non-disintegrating metal belts, which have links that wrap around the cartridge case shoulder all the way around, and are linked by a coiling wire on each side.
 The links are made of 0.8 mm thick high carbon stamped steel sheet metal that is zinc phosphated and varnished for protection.
 These belts are preloaded at ammunition factories in 25-round connectable belt lengths and can be linked to any length necessary.
 Factory connected PK ammunition belts are available in 25, 100, 200 and 250 rounds lengths.
-Typical of Soviet machine guns, the PK feeds from the right and ejects its spent cases via an ejection port on the left side of the weapon, contrary to the right side ejection port seen in most Western machine guns.
+Typical of Soviet machine guns, the PK feeds from the right and ejects its spent cases via an ejection port on the left side of the machine gun, contrary to the right side ejection port seen in most Western machine guns.

 For the light machine gun role, the PK is used as the standard squad automatic weapon of the Russian Army.
 The PK uses a 100-round non-disintegrating belt contained in a metal box made from an aluminium frame and steel cover that can be attached under the gun's receiver.
-The 100-round belt "assault" box has a folding lid in its cover for feeding the ammunition belt when the box is attached under the machine gun receiver and weighs 3.9 kg or 3.4 kg for the modernized all aluminium lightweight variant.
+The 100-round belt "assault" box has a folding lid in its cover for feeding the ammunition belt when the box is attached under the machine gun receiver and weighs 3.9 kg or 3.4 kg for the modernised all aluminium lightweight variant.
 When the machine gun is fired from a bipod, the 100-round ammunition box is normally attached to the underside of the receiver.

 For the medium machine gun role, there is also a 200/250-round ammunition box made from an aluminium frame and steel cover available which can be mounted on the tripods used for the PK machine gun series.
-A 200/250-round ammunition box containing a 250-round non-disintegrating belt weighs 9.4 kg and containing a 200-round non-disintegrating belt weighs 8 kg or 6.2 kg for the modernized all aluminium lightweight variant.
+A 200/250-round ammunition box containing a 250-round non-disintegrating belt weighs 9.4 kg and containing a 200-round non-disintegrating belt weighs 8 kg or 6.2 kg for the modernised all aluminium lightweight variant.
 Both metal ammunition boxes have canvas carry handles.

 All openings on the machine gun, particularly the ejector port on the left and the belt feed entrance on the right, are covered with spring-loaded dust covers so that the openings are only exposed when they need to be.